New York University Abu Dhabi: 19 Washington Square North

-Reports have been made since the beginning of the project of abuse of foreign construction workers at the site, including the arbitrary withholding of wages, unsafe working conditions and failure of the construction companies to pay recruitment fees to laborers.
-In December 2013, The Guardian wrote, in a multi-part report, that conditions for the foreign workers at the construction site for the campus amount to modern-day slavery.

 Academics

-As a liberal arts college and research university, NYU Abu Dhabi offers 25 majors in the area of Arts and Humanities, Social Sciences, Science, and Engineering that culminate into a B.A. or B.S. degree.
+NYU Abu Dhabi offers 25 majors in the area of Arts and Humanities, Social Sciences, Science, and Engineering that culminate into a B.A. or B.S. degree.
 As a prerequisite for graduation, students are required to take courses from the core curriculum, which encompasses topics in world literature, social studies, arts and natural science.
 Over their college years, undergraduates take three 3-week courses in January that count toward their graduation requirement.
-Students' education also includes a capstone project in their senior year, a project similar to a senior thesis.
+Students' education also includes a capstone project in their senior year.
 Additionally, students are encouraged to study up to two semesters at New York University's Global Network sites in Accra, Berlin, Buenos Aires, Florence, London, Madrid, Paris, Prague and Shanghai.
 The university further provides regional study trips within the United Arab Emirates and to countries in Africa, Middle East and Western Asia.

-See the table with Major and Minor options:

 Selected graduates of NYU Abu Dhabi will be offered special considerations to enroll at New York University's graduate professional schools and programs.

 The university also offers graduate and executive education programs: 11 global PhD fellowship programs and 2 master's programs.

 Admissions

+In 2021, the university matriculated 530 new entrants from the Class of 2025 who were selected from more than 17,300 applicants worldwide, an acceptance rate of about 3%.

-The university has a small and diverse student body, with a total student enrollment of about 670 in 2014.
+NYU Abu Dhabi is highly selective.
+The university has a small and diverse student body, with a total student enrollment of about 2075 in 2024.
 The first class (class of 2014) consisted of 148 students from 40 countries.
 The class of 2015 is made up of 161 students from 60 countries.
 The class of 2016 is made up of 151 students from 65 countries.
 The class of 2022 is made up of 389 students from 84 countries.
-The number of applications to NYUAD has grown rapidly, with 15,520 individuals submitting dual NYU Abu Dhabi and NYU New York applications and 2,470 primary NYUAD applications.
+The number of applications to NYUAD has grown rapidly, with 15,520 individuals submitting dual NYU Abu Dhabi and NYU New York applications and 2,470 applications with NYUAD as first choice.

-Nowadays, NYU Abu Dhabi has a student body with more than 115 nationalities that speak more than 115 languages.

-The university has committed to ensuring students and their families take on no debt in financing their education.
-In order to commit to this principle, the university practices need-blind admissions.
+The university has committed to education accessibility and practises need-blind admissions.